Harry Potter and the Cursed Child: Hamburg (2021–present)

-Toronto (2022–present)
+Toronto (2022–2023)

 On 22 May 2019, it was announced that Harry Potter and the Cursed Child would make its Canadian premiere at the Ed Mirvish Theatre in Toronto.
-The two-part play was scheduled to open in Fall 2020, but was delayed due to the COVID-19 pandemic.
+The two-part play was scheduled to open in autumn 2020, but was delayed due to the COVID-19 pandemic.

 On 28 August 2021, it was announced that the production will now make its Canadian premiere on 31 May 2022 as the newly staged one-part version.
 The Ed Mirvish Theatre underwent significant renovations, which cost an estimated $5 million.
 The renovations transformed the lobby areas and the auditorium to immerse the audience once they enter the theatre, and to provide audiences with a "more magical space".

 The Canadian cast was announced on 19 October 2021 and included Trevor White as Harry Potter, Gregory Prest as Ron Weasley, Sarah Afful as Hermione Granger, Trish Lindstrom as Ginny Potter, and Brad Hodder as Draco Malfoy.
 Other lead cast members included Luke Kimball as Albus Potter, Hailey Alexis Lewis as Rose Granger-Weasley, and Thomas Mitchell Barnet as Scorpius Malfoy.

 The production began previews on 31 May 2022, with an official opening night on 19 June 2022.
 The play set a Canadian weekly box office record for a non-musical play, grossing an estimated $2 million in sales.

+The Toronto production closed on 2 July 2023, after approximately 444 performances.
+It set a record for the longest running professional play in Canadian history.